-Learning that you have a chronic illness can bring up many different feelings.
+Learning that you have a long-term (chronic) illness can bring up many different feelings.

 Learn about common emotions you might have when you are diagnosed and live with a chronic illness.
 Learn how to support yourself and where to go for more support.